-EATC

-TRAVEL OR C ARE PERMIT

-(child less th nan 7 years) Air Mobil lity
+European A ır Transport Comm iano EATC

+TRAVEL OR CAF (child less than Air Mobility Together we go beyond

-Travel Permit or C 'are Permit - Jogenia ne go se .yona
+Travel Permit or Care Permit

-(Child less than 7
+(Child less than 7 years old)

-(Gima 1000 tilair 1 youro oraș

-I, the undersigned :
+I, the undersigned l:

 Address :

-father, mother or le gal guardian of the chil d
+• egal guardian of the child

-LAST NAME First Names
+LAST NAME Fi irst Names

 Age

-declare that I entrus st this child to Mr., Mrs. ,
+declare that I entr ust this child to Mr., Mrs,

 for air travel

-from to
+from to ı

-by line number of
+by line number of :

-knowledge this child is in good health (1).
+Declare that to my y knowledge this child is in g good health (1).

-J ,

 Executed at , on

-Read and approved: :
+Read and approved:

 Parent's signature :

-Emergency telephor ne number
+Emergency telephone n umber

-I, the undersigned :
+I, the undersigned

-accept responsibilit journey. y for the child and the care to be given to him/her throughout the
+• e to be given to him/her througho ut the

-Signature :
+S ignature :

--

-NOTE : Remember that person at the child must have proof of identity (birth certificate, identity card) on his
+NOTE : Remember t nat the child must have proof of ic lentity (birth certificate, identity card) on his

-Strike out any part of this declaration.
-If the ch al certificate must be provid ild suffers from any ailment or is recovering from led
+rt of this declaration.
+If the child s ical certificate must be provided uffers from any ailment or is recovering from

-EXAMPLE TEMPLATE ONLY!
+E XAMPLE TEMPLATE ONLY!

-TRAVEL OR C CURRENT VERSION ON EATC SERVER
+TRAVEL OR CURRENT VERSION ON EATC SERVER

-D. MEDIF A, EGOM 2.3.7, EGOM 2.8.1 (Total 6 pages)
+D. MEDIF A, EGOM 2.3.8, EGOM 2.8.1 (Total 6 pages)

-EATC MEDIF A
+EATC Medical Information Form (MEDIF A)